JuanchoSL/RequestListener/README.md

 $app->addMiddleware(new AuthenticationMiddleware);
 $app->get('/help', HelpCommands::class);
 $app->addMiddleware(new OutputCompressionMiddleware);
-$app->run(); //call to run, perform a exit in order to process shutdown_functions and exit code from console use
+$app->run(); //call to run, perform an exit in order to process shutdown_functions and exit code from console use
 ```

 ## Debug